strexx/Ultimate-Frisbee-App/README.md

 The Ultimate Frisbee App started as a school assignment for the Amsterdam University of Applied Sciences, at the study of  Communication and Multimedia Design.
 Christian Schaffner, a frisbee fanatic and the client for this assignment, had the wish to have a mobile app that can keep scores for the Ultimate Frisbee tournaments.

 ### The problem
-For the public viewers of a Ultimate Frisbee tournament it's difficult to keep tab on when and where a team is playing and what the scores are.
+For the public viewers of an Ultimate Frisbee tournament it's difficult to keep tab on when and where a team is playing and what the scores are.
 There isn't a good resource available to be updated continuously with the latest scores.

 For the teams that are playing multiple games a day, it's important to know when and where they are playing.

-For the organization of the tournaments there needs to have a fast and secure  solution to confirm and store the (final) scores in the Leaguevine system, which is used to create leagues, tournaments, teams, games and calculation of the ranking, rounds and points.
+For the organization of the tournaments there needs to be a fast and secure  solution to confirm and store the (final) scores in the Leaguevine system, which is used to create leagues, tournaments, teams, games and calculation of the ranking, rounds and points.

 ### Design problem
 *How can a mobile web application allow the organization of the Ultimate Frisbee tournaments to receive the (final) scores of a finished match instantly and at the same time serve the public viewers and the teams with real-time (score) updates and other info about the matches during a tournament.*

 ### Assignment
-Built a real-time, progressive enhanced and responsive web application.
+Build a real-time, progressive enhanced and responsive web application, in which Ultimate Frisbee fans can check and update scores.

 ### Target audience
-- **The public** who want to be updated with the latest scores.
+- **The public** that wants to be updated with the latest scores.
-- **The teams** who wants to be updated with the latest scores and know where and when they are playing.
+- **The teams** that want to be updated with the latest scores and know where and when they are playing.
-- **The scorekeepers** who are present at the game and needs to keep score and insert those scores into the system.
+- **The scorekeepers** who are present at the game and need to keep score and insert those scores into the system.
-- **The client** who wants to have the scores stored on a digital platform and updated within the Leaguevine App.
+- **The client** who wants to have the scores stored on a digital platform and updated within the Leaguevine API.

 ### Use cases
 What are the most important cases of the users for this app?